LG LMC2075ST 2.0 cu. ft. NeoChef Countertop Microwave review

 (Image credit: Marah Eakin.)

 We tested the microwave’s sensor reheat setting a few times and always found it perfectly serviceable, if a bit strong.
-When we put a container of leftover lasagna in and hit the “dinner plate” option, it was sizzling and bubbling within about 60 seconds.
+When we put a container of leftover lasagna in and hit the “dinner plate” option, it sizzled and bubbled within about 60 seconds.
 We pulled it at 90 and found it good to eat, but we’ll note that if we hadn’t been there, the sensor would have kept cooking the leftovers for an additional 90 seconds.

-If you’re into reheating large platters, you’re in luck, because the LG LMC2075ST NeoChef is huge.
-We found that we could put at least four full coffee pots inside on the turntable, though we didn’t test whether reheating them would be as impressive.
+If you like reheating large platters, you’re in luck.
+The LG LMC2075ST NeoChef is huge.
+We could put at least four full coffee pots inside on the turntable, though we didn’t test whether reheating them would be as impressive.

 Image shows the LG LMC2075ST.